eucalyptus/eucaconsole/README.rst

 The `--reload` flag instructs Pyramid to automatically watch for changes in the view callables.

-The Pyramid Debug Toolbar can be enabled by adding pyramid_debugtoolbar to the app:main section of console.ini
+The Pyramid Debug Toolbar can be enabled by installing pyramid_debugtoolbar (via easy_install or pip) and adding pyramid_debugtoolbar to the app:main section of console.ini

 ::